Data Usage over Mobile Internet

 Our members have access to the entirety of this guide, interactive guidance, product reviews, alerts, vendor discounts and more.

 If you're a member, please log in above to see the member exclusive portions of this guide.

 If mobile internet is an important part of your lifestyle, here are ways you can help:

 To determine how much data you use and to avoid surprise overages or accidental throttling, you would be wise to set up a way to track data usage.

 Most internet providers give their customers a way to check usage directly through their system – either via a customer login account online, an app or by request.
 Check with your service provider for instructions on how to do this for each of your devices and plans.

-Most phones allow you to see data usage used by your phone directly on your phone.
+Most phones allow you to see data usage used by your phone directly.
 This report is generally found in the Settings area of your phone.
 You might need to reset this tracking every billing period manually to keep it relevant to a data reset period.

 If your provider doesn't provide a way to track usage, you’ll need to track your usage on your own.

 - There are multiple ways to independently track your usage: apps, software programs, and built-in features on routers.
 We have an entire section covering many options, including links to tools, in our guide on Assessing Your Mobile Internet Needs.

 We highly recommend utilizing more than one of the above methods of data tracking.
 Tracking is the only way you'll be able to understand your usage - and track down spikes.